Baker Institute for Entrepreneurship, Creativity and Innovation

 - Piloting new courses in disciplines across the entire university;

 - Exploring alternative structures for courses and course delivery, such as scheduling outside conventional calendar, short courses, modular courses, and Web delivery;

 - Organizing cross-college curricular coordination, synergies, and continuous improvement;

 - Championing the development of new models of faculty, staff and student incentives to reward and promote entrepreneurial pursuits across many fields;

 - Fostering mentoring relationships,

 - Proof-of-concept and early stage venture funding, and

 - Facilitating technology transfer, spin-outs, and other forms of commercial and social venture creation;

 - Cost-sharing to attract entrepreneurial faculty, researchers, and visiting entrepreneurs for departments across a wide range of disciplines.

-The overall objective of the Institute is to cultivate the ability of our students, faculty, staff and community members to develop new ideas that produce innovations and sustainable organizations with economic, technical and social benefit.
+The overall objective of the Institute is to cultivate the ability of our students, faculty, staff, alumni, and community members to develop new ideas that produce innovations and sustainable organizations with economic, technical and social benefit.